OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 As described in table 5-7, the `board_hw.tcl` contains the `Kernel Interface` IP instantiation, register to store board AFU ID and `ddr_board` system instantiation.
 The `board_hw.tcl` component has a few parameters that can be used to control the internal composition.
 Snippet below shows the portion of the TCL script adding these parameters.
 These are described in table below.

 `board_hw.tcl` sources another file called `parameters.tcl`, this file is located in `oneapi-asp/Platform-Name/hardware/Board-Variant/build` directory and contains different values for the parameters based on the board variant.
-All the parameters in the `board_hw.tcl` derive their value from respective values in `parameters.tcl`(all variables starting with `p_<parameter-name>`) for each board variant when the `oneapi-asp` is built. <!-- TODO: confirm this The generated board_hw.tcl file is placed in `oneapi-asp/Platform-Name/hardware/Board-Variant/build`-->
+All the parameters in the `board_hw.tcl` derive their value from respective values in `parameters.tcl`(all variables starting with `p_<parameter-name>`) for each board variant when the `oneapi-asp` is built.

 <pre>